 Development and testing of methodologies to map and assess terrestrial and aquatic ecosystem condition to support the EU implementation of the System of Environmental-Economic Accounting (SEEA), the legally binding restoration targets in BDS, and the better integration of ecosystem condition in public and private decision-making;

 Advancement of the sustainability of the EU economy and human well-being via the definition of minimum criteria for ecosystems to achieve or maintain high ecological integrity and good EC.

 Ecosystem services mapping and assessment

-Refinement of the ES knowledge base that is available from prior EU Actions — such as MAES, ESMERALDA, MAIA, and INCA — by diagnosing, developing and testing the capabilities of existing ES assessment approaches models, and indicators, with the aim to increase the likelihood of their uptake in the decision-making processes of key actors such as public administrations, civil society, businesses, NGOs and other relevant institutions throughout Europe.
+Refinement of the ES knowledge base that is available from prior EU Actions, such as MAES, ESMERALDA, MAIA, and INCA, by diagnosing, developing and testing the capabilities of existing ES assessment approaches models, and indicators, aiming to increase the likelihood of their uptake in the decision-making processes of key actors such as public administrations, civil society, businesses, NGOs and other relevant institutions throughout Europe.

 Connection of emerging insights in EC and ES supply and use to the UN System of Environmental-Economic Accounting (SEEA) Ecosystem Accounting approach;

 Facilitation of the inclusion of said insights in the integrated assessment process (WP6) and decision-making (WPs 8 & 9).

 Appropriate integration of the SELINA outcomes regarding the understanding of ecosystems and their services (SELINA Strand B);